John Wilson Duarte, Guitarist & Composer ~ 1919~2004

-Jack Duarte – A brief memoir.
+Jack Duarte – A brief memoir

-He w a prolific writer, contributing to the American journal Soundboard, specialist reviewer of baroque, early and plucked-string music for Gramophone, reviewer for Music Teacher and contributor to Classical Guitar.
-As an annotator he has written countless concert programme notes and liner notes for over 250 recordings of music of many kinds, including those for the reissue of Julian Bream’s recordings with RCA (28 compact discs).
+He was a prolific writer, contributing to the American journal Soundboard, specialist reviewer of baroque, early and plucked-string music for Gramophone, reviewer for Music Teacher and contributor to Classical Guitar.
+As an annotator, he has written countless concert programme notes and liner notes for over 250 recordings of music of many kinds, including those for the reissue of Julian Bream’s recordings with RCA (28 CDs).
 In 1980 he received a Grammy Award for his annotation of the reissue of Segovia’s recordings made for EMI (1927-39).
 Other magazines for which he has written regularly in the past include BMG, Music in Education, Guitar Review, Guitar International, Guitar Player, Music & Musicians, Records & Recording, Classical Music Fortnightly and Performance.
 He is a contributor to the new edition of The New Grove Dictionary of Music and Musicians.

 As a Teacher, he has prepared many international students for successful careers and he was Director of the Cannington International Guitar Summer School and Festival (1974-93).
 In 1994-95 he was Course Director of the Bath International Guitar Festival and since 1996 he has taught at the Oatridge International Guitar Summer School and Festival (Edinburgh), for which he wrote a yearly Guitar-orchestral work.
 In addition, he enjoyed teaching, lecturing & adjudicating in competitions in 29 countries outside Great Britain.